NULLHE4D/telegosend/README.md

 ## Gotchas

 * In case Telegram decides to change the behaviour or structure (unlikely) of their API, this tool may no longer work until it is updated accordingly.
-* Messages sent using telegosend are formatted in [MarkdownV2](https://core.telegram.org/bots/api#markdownv2-style).
+* Messages sent using telegosend are parsed as [MarkdownV2](https://core.telegram.org/bots/api#markdownv2-style).

 ## Links